 Windows 10 Home users will not have access to the Group Policy Editor.
 However, you can use the Registry Editor to disable the SmartScreen filter.
 You just have to create a couple of values.
 Before editing the Registry, back it up.

-1. Search for “regedit” in the Start menu and open it.
-Now, go to the following location.
+1. Search for “regedit” in the Start menu and open it as an administrator.
+Go to the following location.

 To disable the SmartScreen filter, create a new DWORD value by selecting “New” and then “DWORD (32-bit) Value.”

 3. To enable the SmartScreen filter, first set the Value Data of “EnableSmartScreen” as “1.”

 4. Set the SmartScreen blocking level.
 For that, right-click on the right panel and select “New -> String Value.”
 Name the value as “ShellSmartScreenLevel.”